Sparassodonta: Sociality

 Little is known of the behavior and biology of sparassodonts outside of general locomotor and dietary habits.
 Argot (2004) proposed that Thylacosmilus atrox may have exhibited protracted parental care after weaning of the offspring, given that saber teeth in general have been suggested to require long juvenile periods for the young to gain the skill necessary to use them effectively.
 However, this has not been tested further.
 Sparassodonts have relatively large and complex brains for metatherians, comparable to those of some Australian marsupials like Australian possums, though the body masses used to produce these estimates of relative brain size are low compared later studies suggesting these values could be overestimated.
+A 2025 endocast analysis reveals that some morphological characters found in extant marsupials were present in stem marsupials such as sparassodonts.
+It also reveals that hathliacynids had similar EQ to the extant didelphids, on the other hand, large borhyaenoids had small brain cases for their size.

 Wounds have been documented on the face of specimens of Borhyaena tuberata and Sipalocyon gracilis, potentially suggesting aggressive habits similar to the modern Tasmanian devil (Sarcophilus harrisii).

 Senses

 Sparassodonts appear to have had very little binocular vision, with borhyaenids having the greatest degree of depth perception (but still lower than modern carnivorans) and the eyes of Thylacosmilus facing almost completely to the sides.
 However, later studies have found that Thylacosmilus likely held its head in a downward-facing position, which would have allowed for more binocular vision than previously thought.